 - [Blog archive](https://atlasforge.one/blog): Full index.

-We have a longer post that goes deep on the format, edge cases, and what to leave out: see the llms.txt file for the complete manual.
+A longer treatment of the format, edge cases, and what to leave out is in the llms.txt file.

 The file matters for two reasons.
-First, several of the answer engines actively look for it (Perplexity confirmed support in late 2025; Anthropic's docs reference it as a navigational aid).
-Second, even on engines that do not formally support llms.txt yet, the file is a forcing function: writing one makes the agency state its own pillar pages and canonical URLs in plain language, and that exercise alone surfaces gaps.
+First, several of the answer engines actively look for it.
+Perplexity confirmed support in late 2025, Anthropic's docs reference it as a navigational aid.
+Second, even on engines that do not formally support llms.txt yet, writing one is a forcing function.
+It makes the team state its own pillar pages and canonical URLs in plain language, and that exercise alone surfaces gaps in your information architecture that you did not know you had.

 The llms.txt also doubles as a sitemap for human readers who want to understand the site's structure.
 We link to ours from the footer.